CGS18 - Drum Simulator

-The 22k/2k2 resistor combination at pin 3 of IC2A and IC3A controls the amount of DC that makes it through to the output of the drum simulators, simulating the impact sound.
-Reducing the 2k2 resistors to 1k or even down to 680 ohms, will reduce the impact sound.
-It would be possible to replace the 2k2 resistors with a 1k linear pot (wired as a variable resistor) in series with a 680 ohm resistor so the level of the impact sound could be varied from the front panel.
+The 22k/2k2 resistor combination at pin 3 of U2A and U3A controls the amount of DC that makes it through to the output of the drum simulators, simulating the impact sound.
+Reducing the 2k2 resistors will reduce the impact sound.
+Our kits include parts that allow you to replace the 2k2 resistors with a 1k linear pot (wired as a variable resistor) in series with a 680 ohm resistor so the level of the impact sound can be varied from the front panel.

 The component overlay.
 Connections can be determined from the circuit diagram.